Gamma-ray burst pulse structures and emission mechanisms: Summary and Discussion

 \subsection{Pulse symmetry}

 The pulse analysis method introduced in subsection \ref{sec:pulsemodel} has been successful in quantifying the temporal symmetry observed in light curves.
 We are unaware of any instrumental bias capable of causing small amplitude deviations in a FRED curve that would mimic the bright, long features seen as a symmetric-like curve.
 From Figure \ref{fig:shape_plsno_err}, one sees that many of the pulses in our sample are symmetric-like and that their fraction is particularly high for the initial pulses in a given burst.
-We acknowledge that \citet{hakkila2018} previously identified temporal symmetry in some BATSE light curves, although this work did not exclusively consider multi-pulses.

 The finding that a large fraction of the observed pulses in the prompt GRB light curve are symmetric is surprising.
 The prompt emission is produced as a result of energy dissipation processes that occur in relativistic jets.
 The rise time scales of the pulse indicate a continuous dissipation of energy: as more and more energy is dissipated, more and more photons are emitted.
 On the other hand, the decay is subject to various light aberration effects, such as high-latitude emission.
 There is, therefore, no apriori reason to obtain a symmetric pulse light curve, as is observed.

+Several authors \citep{hakkila2018,hakkila2019,hakkila2021,liu2023} applied a fitting approach that combines a monotonic component with fast-varying residual structures.
+They found that these residuals exhibit temporal symmetry, with patterns in the decay phase appearing as time-reversed counterparts of those in the rise phase, typically reflected about the pulse peak time.
+In our sample of GRB lightcurves, we also identify time-reversed structures in the rising and decay phases of the pulses.
+We account for these underlying variations in the pulse definition itself and by the inclusion of the combined peak pulse category.

-In order to address this problem, \citet{hakkila2019} suggested that some aspects of the pulsed emission may be repeated in reverse order as a result of events in the jet; either the emission mechanism must take this into account through the jet’s kinematic behaviour or a different emission mechanism is required to explain the time-reversed portion of the light curve.
+To explain the symmetric nature of these structures, \citet{hakkila2019} suggested that some aspects of the pulsed emission may be repeated in reverse order as a result of events in the jet; either the emission mechanism must take this into account through the jet’s kinematic behaviour or a different emission mechanism is required to explain the time-reversed portion of the light curve.

 An additional clue may come from spectral analysis.
 Considering the results from Figure \ref{fig:alpha_shape_emi}, one finds that the $\alpha_{\max}$ values tend to decrease as pulse number increases and time evolves.
 As discussed above, large values of $\alpha_{\max}$ are indicative of a possible contribution from a thermal (photospheric) component.
 The decrease of the value of $\alpha_{\max}$ with the pulse shape may, therefore, indicate a change in the emission mechanism as the emission evolves.
 This raises the possibility that the similar timescales of rise and decay in a symmetric pulse are due to diffusion effects below the photosphere.
 Further supporting this possibility, we note that \citet{Acuner2019} concluded that around a quarter of all bursts have pulses that are from non-dissipative outflows, purely based on spectral studies.
 This is a similar fraction of pulses that we find to be symmetric.
 We further discuss the theoretical consequences of this possibility below.